alanta/Kentico.LanguagePack.NL/README.md

 * Add translations to the file
 * Create a pull request

-Keep in mind that in order for me to merge your pull request effectively, you should try to preserve the file as much as possible.
+Keep in mind that it's much easier merge your pull request effectively when try to preserve the file as much as possible.

-I've published a tool you can use to edit Resx files side by side [here](https://github.com/alanta/ResxEditor)
+There's a tool you can use to edit Resx files side by side [here](https://github.com/alanta/ResxEditor)

 ## Kentico versions